AJnsm/Stator/README.md

 NOTE: this repo will soon move to the account of the [Edinburgh Biomedical AI Lab](https://edbiomed.ai)

+NOTE: the latest version of Stator (V1.2) is now available on the `develop` branch, and should be more stable and easy-to-use.
+Pending some final tests, it will be merged into `main` soon, but you can already use it by pulling the `develop` branch instead (`nextflow pull AJnsm/Stator -r develop`).

 ## Table of contents
 * [Introduction](#introduction)